openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 new relationship based on `extends` / `implements` clauses, which we'll call _extends_.
 We'll say `A` extends `B` means `A <: B` when A is a reference type, and `A.ref <: B` when A is a primitive type.
+The relation is also reflexive: `A extends A` for all types.

 ### Arrays